Smith-Pad/osui/README.md

 # OSUI-Mockup-HTML

-This particular branch allows the ability to develop OSUI in a more easier way for UI changes...
+This particular branch is used for developing the UX of OSUI.

 ## Home Screen
 <img src="./screenshots/home-screen.png">